Onlookers urged police to charge into Texas school

 All those killed were in the same classroom, he said.

-Department of Public Safety Director Steve McCraw said 40 minutes to an hour elapsed from when Ramos opened fire on the school security officer and when the SWAT-like Border Patrol team shot him.
-But a department spokesman said later in the day that they could not give a solid estimate of how long the gunman was in the school or when he was killed.
+Department of Public Safety Director Steve McCraw told reporters that 40 minutes to an hour elapsed from when Ramos opened fire on the school security officer to when the tactical team shot him, though a department spokesman said later that they could not give a solid estimate of how long the gunman was in the school or when he was killed.

+“The bottom line is law enforcement was there,” McCraw said.
+“They did engage immediately.
+They did contain (Ramos) in the classroom.”

 Meanwhile, a law enforcement official familiar with the investigation said the Border Patrol agents had trouble breaching the classroom door and had to get a staff member to open the room with a key.
 The official spoke on the condition of anonymity because he was not authorized to speak publicly about the ongoing investigation.